mohanish12/pythonScripts/README.md

 ## NegateList.py
 The script contains a function called negate_list which has two parameters - a list of floats and a list of integers.
 The list of integers represents indices for the list of floats. negate_list switches the sign of all the floats located at those indices

+## PointlessCopy.py
+The script contains a function called copy_pointless which takes two paramters both strings.
+The first string is the filename of the file to which to write and the second string is the filename of the file from which to read. copy_pointlessly copies the contents of input_file to output_file but makes the following changes:-
+- Replace all instances of the letter A (either capital or lower case) with the at sign, @
+ - Replace all instances of the letter M (either capital or lower case) with the character sequence |\/|
+ - Replace all instances of the letter W with the character sequence \/\/
+ - Replace all instances of the letter O (either capital or lower case) with the numeral 0
+ - Alternate the case for every remaining letter in the string (hint: the_string.swapcase() returns the string with the case of all letters swapped)